OlivierLD/raspberry-coffee/Project-Trunk/Weather-Station-Implementation/README.md

   - A WebSocket client pushing the last available data as a `json` object
   - A TCP server that also converts the data in `NMEA` sentences before streaming them on a given TCP port

-The TCP channel, conveying NMEA Data, is compatible with the `NMEA.multiplexer` project and `Node-RED`.
+The TCP channel, conveying NMEA Data, is compatible with the `NMEA-multiplexer` project and `Node-RED`.

 ![WebSocket Interface](./img/WebSocket.png)